soxueren/atsd/api/sql/api.md

 Execute an SQL query and retrieve query results in CSV or JSON format, including optional result metadata.

-To obtain result metadata without executing the query, submit the quesy to [`/api/sql/meta`](api-meta.md) endpoint.
+To obtain result metadata without executing the query, submit the query to [`/api/sql/meta`](api-meta.md) endpoint.

 ## Authorization